Aimanski12/book-worm/README.md

 $ npm install
 ```

-and then after installing all the modules, go to [Pexels API](https://www.pexels.com/api/) to sign up for api key.
-Then to `/src/utils/apis.js` and enter the `apikey`.
+and then after installing all the modules, go to [Google Books API](https://developers.google.com/books/docs/overview) to sign up for api key.
+Then to `/src/utils/api.js` and enter the `apikey`.
 Then go to your console and type

 ```bash
 $ npm run dev